emigm/media-inspector/README.md

 # Media Inspector

-Media Inspector is a PHP based web application that allow you to obtain information about a media entity uploaded to a social network
+Media Inspector is a PHP based web application that allows you to obtain information about a media entity uploaded to a social network

 ## Installation